Maryland v. Baltimore Radio Show, Inc.: Facts of the case

 Following the murders of two young girls (one in Washington, D.C. and another ten days later in nearby Baltimore, Maryland), there was "widespread and compelling public interest" in the case and "people throughout the City were outraged.
 Not only were they outraged, but they were terrified."
 Mr. Connelly of the Baltimore Radio Show announced on the radio that Eugene James had been apprehended and charged with the Baltimore murder and that he had confessed, had a long criminal record, and had gone to the scene, reenacted the crime, and dug up the murder weapon.

-Trial court inquired into whether the broadcast have a clear and present effect upon the administration of justice and concluded that, while it didn't have an effect on the judges in this case, it had an effect on all potential jurors and therefore deprived counsel of the right to a jury trial.
+The trial court inquired whether the broadcast presented a clear and present danger to the administration of justice and concluded that, while it didn't have an effect on the judges in this case, it had an effect on all potential jurors and therefore deprived the defendant of the right to a jury trial.
 Removal wouldn't have worked, because the broadcast reached everyone in the state.
 Voir dire wouldn't have worked because it would require defense counsel to ask a potential juror whether he had heard a radio broadcast to the effect that his client had confessed to this crime.
 Therefore this broadcast was deemed an obstruction of justice.

-The Court of Appeals of Maryland reversed the conviction, stating that the power to punish for contempt was limited by the First and Fourteenth Amendments.
+The Court of Appeals of Maryland reversed the conviction of the radio broadcasters for contempt of court and obstruction of justice, stating that the power to punish for contempt was limited by the First and Fourteenth Amendments.
 The state petitioned for a writ of certiorari which was denied by the Supreme Court.

 Majority opinion

 The denial of certiorari has no other significance than to signal that fewer than four members of the Court deemed it desirable to review a decision of the lower court.
 This is a matter of “sound judicial discretion.”
 Considerations for denial of certiorari can be varied.
 Additionally, dissent on a denial of certiorari should not be read as indicating that only one person thought the petition should be granted.

-Since reasons can conflict some have suggested that the Court give reasons for denial.
+Since reasons can conflict, some have suggested that the Court give reasons for denial.
 For practical reasons, the Court has chosen not to do so, reasoning that it would take too much time away from its more important duties.